Vendakkai Sambar | Okra Sambar | Ladies Finger Sambar

 • Let the Okra sambar come to a boil and then simmer for about 10 minutes.

-• Fry all the ingredients mentioned under the seasoning and add it to the vendakkai sambhar.
+• Fry all the ingredients mentioned under the seasoning and add them to the vendakkai sambhar.

 mixing seasoning into sambhar